fp7-netide/Engine/ryu-shim/README.md

 ## Installation

-To use the client, first clone the Ryu code (from [here](https://github.com/osrg/ryu)) on a local machine and install Ryu by following the procedure described in this [README](https://github.com/osrg/ryu/blob/master/README.rst) file.
+To use the shim, first clone the Ryu code (from [here](https://github.com/osrg/ryu)) on a local machine and install Ryu by following the procedure described in this [README](https://github.com/osrg/ryu/blob/master/README.rst) file.
 After that, do not forget to add the Ryu's code path to the ```PYTHONPATH``` variable (e.g. in ```~/.profile``` file).

 ## Running